JCC Foundation Giving

 stability in the provision of financial assistance for students.
 Without this assistance,

 these students would not be able to pursue a college education.

 There are three types of General Purpose Funds:

 General Scholarship Asset Fund.
-This designated fund is set aside for gifts that are to be directed at student scholarships but not to a particular named endowment scholarship fund or a named annual scholarship fund.
+This fund is set aside for gifts to be directed at student scholarships but not to a particular named endowment scholarship fund or a named annual scholarship fund.
 The funds are awarded as scholarships for one or more semesters as determined by the Foundation Board of Directors.